pressoholics/prso-content-syndication-toolkit-reader/readme.txt

 Fixed issue where non syndication posts displayed canonical link

 = 1.22 =
-Fixed issue where reader was no longer authenicating with master site
+Fixed issue where reader was no longer authenticating with master site

+= 1.3 =
+Improved fallback for xml parsing and import
+Added WP Cron Job to check for new posts automatically without pull request from master site